LearningTypeScript/projects/projects/arrays/analyzing-dna/README.md

 # Analyzing DNA

 > A [Learning TypeScript > Arrays](https://learning-typescript.com/arrays) 🥗 appetizer project.
+> You'll practice writing single- and multi-dimensional arrays, along with their corresponding type annotations.

 Hello!
 You're a research biologist at the Strongly Typed Institute of Biochemistry.